The Silver Petticoat Review: Love of Old-Fashioned Romance & Romantic (emphasis on the capital ‘R’) Storytelling

 - Independent Films (that fit within our categories of interest)

 - Other – Any film, book, or show we feel fits that doesn’t technically fit into the above categories.
-These will have an element of old-fashioned romance and/or storytelling
+These will have an element of old-fashioned romance and/or Romantic storytelling.

 We strive to include content that has PG-13 “like” content or below, minus a few exceptions for artistic merit and/or genre interest.
 However, these exceptions are made very selectively and depend on the overall “feel” of the story.
 That said, just because something is PG or PG-13 doesn’t mean it is old-fashioned or that we automatically cover it.